-Before going deep into the thyristor let’s explain why we need a thyristor while we already have a tiny component named transistor that can help us in switching, amplification.
+Before going deep into the workings of a thyristor, let’s understand why it is needed when we already have a tiny component named transistor that can help us in switching and amplification.

-Well, transistors can do the switching thing with a transistor as well but they are not good to handle a large amount of current and another problem with the transistor is that when we remove the switching current they turned off.
+While a transistor can perform switching, they are not good in handling large amounts of current.
+Another problem with the transistor is that they get turned OFF when we remove the switching current.

-A thyristor is a four-layer semiconductor device and contains 3 PN junction in series having 3 terminals named Anode, Cathode, and Gate.
-Like Diode Thyristor is also a unidirectional device but unlike diode, it can also be used as an open circuit switch.
+A thyristor is a four-layer solid-state semiconductor device that contains 3 PN junctions in series having 3 terminals called anode, cathode and gate.
+Like a diode, a thyristor is a unidirectional device as well but unlike diode, it can be used as an open circuit switch.

-In thyristor, the silicon wafer is doped with four alternate P and N types and this makes you look like a two-transistor connected back to back.
-As you can see in the pic below.
+In a thyristor, the silicon wafer is doped with four alternate P and N types, which looks like two transistors connected back-to-back (as seen in the pic below).

-When we provide the anode and cathode with forward-biased i.e Anode connected to + and cathode connected to -Ve then first PN junction and last PN junction (j1 and j3 ) become forward biased due to breaking of the depletion layer.
-While the junction j2 remains as reversed biased we haven’t provided any current to the gate.
-So, now when we provide the supply to the gate then the j2 junction layer starts breaking and the current starts flowing and the circuit.
+When we forward bias the anode and cathode i.e. anode and cathode connected to the positive and negative terminals of a battery, the first PN junction and last PN junction (j1 and j3 ) become forward biased due to break of the depletion layer.
+The junction j2 remains as reversed biased as no current is provided to the gate.

-The Junction J1 and J3 is in forward working state and j3 in reverse-biased state and not allowing the current to flow.
+Junctions j1 and j3 are in forward working state while j2 is in reverse biased state and does not allow the current to flow.

-Here we apply a positive voltage to the gate terminal and make the j2 depletion reason breakdown.
-Due to the break down of depletion reason j2 current starts flowing the circuit and hence result in switch on mode
+Here a positive voltage is applied to the gate terminal, causing the j2 depletion region to break down.
+Due to this, current starts flowing in the circuit and results in switch ON mode.

-Here we give the negative voltage to anode and positive to the cathode and the gate is in open circuit.
-So this causes the J1 and J3 in reverse biased and j2 in forward biased.
-Due to the reverse bias of J1 and j2, the flow of current gets stopped.
+Here we give negative voltage to anode and positive voltage to cathode while the gate is kept in an open circuit, causing j1 and j3 to be in reverse bias and j2 in forward bias.
+As j1 and j2 are reverse biased, the flow of current is not possible.

 There are generally 3 different kinds of thyristor:

-SCR has the ability to control huge current generally used as hight frequency switch in an electrical circuit.
+It has the ability to control huge current and is generally used as high frequency switch in an electrical circuit.

 They are used in inverters, AC drives, induction heater etc.

-We use thyristor as switching circuit where we control motor, lamps to turn on and off.
+We use thyristor as switching circuit where we have to control motors and operate ON/OFF lamps.